IMIO/ploneconf2025_from_jenkins_to_gha/src/slides.md

 <!-- Benoît
-With our old Jenkins server, we had a single physical server I was the only one who maintained the server
+With our old Jenkins server, we had a single physical server It was very old and deploy, at the begining, with our infrastructure as code, Puppet But over the years and new verison of puppet, it was no more synchronized with your puppet code beacause of, basically, plugins
+Also, for convenience, everybody was admin
+I was the only one who maintained the server
 -->